maximdeclercq/vtk-hackathon-2021/readme.md

 mkvirtualenv workshop-scrapy
 pip install -r requirements.txt
 ```

+*Note: it is possible that Scrapy does not install on your machine.
+If you encounter issues, have a look on the [Scrapy installation instructions](http://doc.scrapy.org/en/latest/intro/install.html#platform-specific-installation-notes) if one of the solutions there solves your problem.
+If you are unable to install it, we can setup a VM for you to work on.
+Ideally you can work locally though, as debugging and viewing your code is a lot easier that way.
+However we don't want you to get stuck on just the installation phase.*

 ### Get all the available hotels and their info present on the site